PeterHickman/BanHammer/README.md

 Run the `install.sh` script and `bh` will be installed to `/usr/local/sbin`, a directory created - `/etc/ban_hammer` and two configuration files

-* `/etc/ban_hammer/whitelist` This contains the list of addresses that we never want to ban.
-Even if we issue the command to ban them.
-Note that the addresses must be one per line, single addresses (such as `X.X.X.X`) and not ranges
+* `whitelist` This contains the list of addresses to never ban.
+All addresses to be banned will be compared to this list and will not be banned if they are listed here.
+Note that the addresses must be one per line, single addresses (such as `X.X.X.X`) and not ranges.
+Comments, starting with `#`, and blank lines will be skipped.
+This file needs to be manually edited
-* `/etc/ban_hammer/blacklist` This will be populated by the `bh` script with the addresses to be banned along with the date they were banned or reported
+* `blacklist` This will be populated by the `bh` script with the addresses to be banned along with the date they were banned or reported.
+This file is maintained via the `bh` command

 ## Usage